Towards an M5-Brane Model II: Metric String Structures: Higher gauge theory

 where the former relation is implied by the gauge invariant equation $F=0$.
 We are thus left with a 2-form $B'\in \Omega^2(U)\otimes \ker(\mu_1)$, the connective structure on an abelian gerbe over $U$.
 Altogether, we arrive at the following theorem. \begin{theorem} A connection on a non-abelian principal 2-bundle is locally gauge equivalent to a connection on an abelian gerbe. \end{theorem}

-A generalization to principal 3-bundles based on 2-crossed modules of Lie groups with trivial Peiffer lifting is straightforward.
+A generalization to principal 3-bundles based on 2-crossed modules of Lie groups with trivial Peiffer lifting is straightforward, cf.~also the analytical discussion in~\cite{Gastel:2018joi}.
 A proof for even higher bundles should also be possible using a reformulation in terms of simplicial principal bundles~\cite{May:book:1993}, cf.~also~\cite{Jurco20122389}, after extending the Poincar\'e lemma beyond what has been done in~\cite{Demessie:2014ewa}.